Devolution

 The UK government is looking to create a Mayoral Combined County Authority for Greater Essex by May 2026.

-The Mayor would be directly elected by the people of Essex.
-The elected Mayor would have the ability to speak directly to government ministers and secure funding for local projects.
-They would also be able to make strategic decisions, help attract investment and improve infrastructure.
+The Mayor will be directly elected by the people of Essex.
+The elected Mayor will have the ability to speak directly to government ministers and secure funding for local projects.
+They will also be able to make strategic decisions, help attract investment and improve infrastructure.

 What is the role of a directly elected Mayor in a Mayoral Combined County Authority compared to a local council Mayor?

-The main difference lies in their scope of responsibilities and the level of governance they would oversee.
+The main difference lies in their scope of responsibilities and the level of governance they will oversee.

 • economic development